 Dr. Meister is CEO and Principal Economist at Meister Economic Consulting.
 He specializes in the application of economic analysis to litigation, regulatory, public policy, and business planning and operations matters.
 He has extensive experience analyzing economic issues related to the gaming industry, including commercial casinos, racinos, Indian gaming, card rooms, and online gaming.
 His consulting work has included industry and market analyses, economic and fiscal impact studies, public policy analysis, feasibility studies, evaluations of regulations, surveys, damage analysis, and economic research, analysis, and expert testimony in litigation and regulatory matters.
 His clients have included gaming operators, industry suppliers, investors, governments, and gaming associations.
-Dr. Meister has also conducted years of independent, scholarly research on the gaming industry Report, which has been cited by the U.S. Supreme Court.
+Dr. Meister has also conducted years of independent, scholarly research on the gaming industry and authored a number of publications, most notably his annual study, the Indian Gaming Industry Report, which has been cited by the U.S. Supreme Court.
 He has presented his work at various academic, professional, and industry conferences and testified before the California State Senate on gaming issues.
 Furthermore, his consulting and scholarly work have been used in matters before the U.S. Supreme Court, World Trade Organization, and U.S. Department of the Interior.
 Dr. Meister leads the Gaming consulting practice at Nathan Associates.